arunsrin/arunsrin.mkdocs/home/books/non-fiction/writing/index.md

   - writing
 ---

-# ✍️ Literature & Writing
+# :material-pen-nib:{ .anim-flip } Literature & Writing

 Analysis of the written word, guides to better writing, and deep dives into the mechanics of language.